 Practice, practice, practice is one of the best teachers!

 Spray Paint – In early 2015, I tried my hand for the first time with spray paints.
 I really enjoyed it and am continuing to create a portfolio in the medium.
-If you like that style, sign up for my newsletter to be among the firsts to see the newest pieces!

 I get asked this one a lot, and every time I wish I had a super clever answer to give.
 But really, I just fumble for an accurate description: